hyperledger/besu-docs/docs/HowTo/Interact/APIs/Engine-API.md

 ## Authentication

-By default, [Authentication](Authentication.md) for the Engine API is disabled.
+By default, [authentication](Authentication.md) for the Engine API is disabled.
 To enable, set the [`--engine-jwt-enabled`](../../../Reference/CLI/CLI-Syntax.md#engine-jwt-enabled) to `true`.

 Set the [JWT secret](Authentication.md#jwt-public-key-authentication) by using the [`--engine-jwt-secret`](../../../Reference/CLI/CLI-Syntax.md#engine-jwt-secret) option.

-## Sending a payload using the Engine API
+## Send a payload using the Engine API

 ### 1. Prepare a payload

-Prepare to send a payload by using [`engine_forkchoiceUpdatedV1`](../../../Reference/Engine-API-Methods.md#engine_forkchoiceupdatedv1).
+Prepare to send a payload using [`engine_forkchoiceUpdatedV1`](../../../Reference/Engine-API-Methods.md#engine_forkchoiceupdatedv1).

 !!! example